Squish for Qt Tutorials

 "Inserting Verification Point"

-Next, for the step When I create a new addressbook, click on the New button () in the toolbar of the addressbook application and click on Finish Recording Step() to move on to the next step.
+Next, for the step I create a new addressbook, click on the New toolbar button of the AddressBook ( ) and then click Finish Recording Step().

-As a result, Squish will generate the following step definitions in the steps.* file (at Test Suites > Test Suite Resources):
+As a result, Squish will generate something like following step definitions in the steps.* file (at Test Suites > Test Suite Resources):

 @Given("addressbook application is running")